jsmrtn/craftagram/README.md

 Be concious you might be subject to rate limits from instagram, so if you're on a high traffic website you might get rate limited.
 You can read more about rate limits at instagram's [documentation](https://developers.facebook.com/docs/graph-api/overview/rate-limiting#instagram).

+### Media Size

+The image returned from the API is an immutable size–it used to be you could use modifiers like `large` to get an image at a certain size, but no more.
+You will need to use a plugin that supports transforming images from remote URL's to resize the images returned from Instagram.

 ---
 Brought to you by [Scaramanga Agency](https://scaramanga.agency)